prakharjadaun/DSA/README.md

 - Find level with max sum
 - Find the sum of all the nodes in a binary tree.
 - Check if two binary trees are mirror of each other
-- Print All Ancestors of a node
+- Print All Ancestors of a node.

 </details>